~ 8 proven steps for the busy leader to develop a team and reach their potential ~

 The bottom line is … you want the church to grow.
 And if it were easy, life would be great.
 But it takes work and a lot of investment.

-In the first two blogs of this 3-part blog series on church growth, we addressed situations pastors and church leaders face when they feel like the church is not growing as they want it to (if it’s even growing at all).
+In the first two blogs of this 3-part blog series on church growth and how to lead the church, we addressed situations pastors and church leaders face when they feel like the church is not growing as they want it to (if it’s even growing at all).

-If you haven’t had a chance to read those, you can catch up here:
+If you haven’t had a chance to read those two, you can catch up here:

 You want the church to grow, and that happens when your team owns their areas of ministry, but …